bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 }
 ```

-### Handling users joining
+### Handling when a user joins

-Back in the `onJoin` function of `PongRoom`, we need to do a few things when a user joins.
+Back in the `onJoin` function of `PongRoom`, we need to do two things when a user joins.
 First, we need to add the user's name and id to the game state, then call the `startGame` function if there are 2 players:

 ```javascript
   onJoin (client: Client, options: any) {